CS-1400/CS-1400.github.io/_pages/data-types.md

 ## Built-in Types
-Below is a table of data types we'll learn and use in CS-1030.
-For a full list of data types, refer to the [Python Docs](https://docs.python.org/3/library/stdtypes.html)
+Below is a table of data types we'll learn and use most often in CS-1030.

 | Type 	| Principal Type 	| Mutability 	| Example  |
 |-	|-	|-	|- |